-- Get your personal and business credit in order.
-While your credit score isn’t always the end-all-be-all of an application, it does speak to your financial responsibility as a borrower.
-It also can affect the terms of your offer — the higher your score, the more likely you’ll be offered favorable terms and more affordable financing.
+Get your personal and business credit in order: While your credit score isn’t always the end-all-be-all of a loan application, it does speak to your financial responsibility as a borrower.
+It also can affect the terms of your offer — generally, the higher your score, the more likely it is you’ll be able to access higher loan amounts at more favorable terms.
+Always review your personal and business credit reports and scores before applying for a loan and make sure you don’t see any errors or inaccuracies.
 If your credit rating isn’t quite where you want it to be put, start honing in on how you can improve it.

 Working capital loans come in many different forms: term loans, lines of credit, invoice financing, SBA loans, and merchant cash advances (MCAs).
 It’s crucial to choose the right type of financing (and lender) to help you meet your goals.
 With this in mind, here are a few things that you should consider when researching small business loans:

-- Speed of application process.
-As a business owner, you likely don’t have weeks to wait around for decisions about a loan.
+Speed of application process.
+As a business owner, you likely don’t have weeks to wait around for a decision about a loan.
 The underwriting process at traditional financial institutions can be lengthy, confusing, and opaque.
 And while the SBA offers some of the most affordable rates around, it takes a long time — it’s recommended you apply at least six months prior to actually needing the funds in your bank account, which doesn’t do much in the way of flexibility or speed.
-At Funding Circle, we’ve taken the best parts of an SBA business term loan — like fixed and affordable once-monthly payments and no prepayment penalties — and created something faster and more flexible.
-You can apply for a loan online in just 10 minutes, and get a decision in as little as 24 hours after document submission.
+Some online lenders guarantee speed, but the quick turnaround can come at the expense of a higher APR.
+At Funding Circle, we have a 6-minute application that allows us to learn about your business and present you with all of the loan options available to you from a variety of lenders—all in one place.

-- Repayment terms.
-A working capital loan should improve your cash flow situation, not cripple it.
-Merchant cash advances are structured so you pay the money back with a percentage of your daily credit card sales usually over just a few months, which can seriously affect your bottom line.
+Repayment terms.
+A working capital loan should improve your cash flow, not cripple it.
+It is important to understand the terms and conditions of any working capital loan prior to committing.
+For example, merchant cash advances are structured so you pay the loan back with a percentage of your daily credit card sales, usually over just a few months.
+While this pay-more-when-you-make-more model might work great for some companies, it can also affect your bottom line if you are unprepared.
 And with credit cards, unless you can pay off the balance in full at the end of the billing cycle, you may find yourself in a downward debt spiral.
-On the other hand, term loans allow you to make low, recurring payments on a monthly basis so your business can grow at a steady rate.
-With Funding Circle, for example, you can pick repayment terms ranging from six months to five years.
+Term loans allow you to make recurring payments on a monthly basis, but they sometimes come with prepayment penalties.

 Working capital from Funding Circle